ShaEithan/NoCap-and-Zombiebara/README.md

 # No Cap & Zombiebara Minigames

-This repo contains our minigames created for the UT Austin EGaDs Winter 2022 Mini Microjam using Unity and C#.
+This repo contains our minigames created for the UT Austin EGaDs Winter 2022 Mega Micro Jam using Unity and C#.

 **__Game Descriptions__** <br/>